davidenoma/moka/README.md

 # 🌉 Bridged Association Studies (BAS) Pipeline

 ## Introduction
 Bridged Association Studies (BAS) aims to implement a Snakemake pipeline to automate data bridge kernel-based association tests.
-This pipeline offers flexibility for various types of association studies beyond traditional eQTL analysis.
+This pipeline offers flexibility for various types of association studies with different bridge weights.

 ## 🚀 Usage
 To run the BAS pipeline: